 Common side effects of carb blockers include bloating, low blood sugar, stomach cramps, diarrhea, and gas.
 These occur due to changes in starch digestion and gut bacteria in the large intestine struggling to ferment increased resistant starch, leading to gas production.

 To minimize discomfort, start with a low dose and gradually increase it.
 These side effects typically diminish as the body adapts and the undigested carbs are expelled.

 Note that carb blockers aren't as tightly regulated as other supplements.
 Ensure you choose a reputable manufacturer if using them for weight loss.

 3 Natural Alternatives to Carb Blockers

-Below are some natural alternatives to carb blockers I often recommend to my patients.
+Here are some natural alternatives to carb blockers I often recommend to my patients.